Aysel Özakın

-Aysel Ingham (née Özakın) is a Turkish-British novelist and playwright.
+Aysel Ingham (née Özakın, born 1942) is a Turkish-British novelist and playwright.
 She has written predominantly in English for over 25 years, although she has also published in three other languages (French, Turkish, and German).
 She also publishes under the names Ada, Anna, or Ana Ingham.

 Career

-Özakın was born in Şanlıurfa and studied French in Ankara and in Paris, then worked as a lecturer in Istanbul (at Atatürk Egitim Enstitusu, which is now part of Marmara University).
+Özakın studied French in Ankara and in Paris, then worked as a lecturer in Istanbul (at Atatürk Egitim Enstitusu, which is now part of Marmara University).
 Her literary activity was repeatedly praised by literary critics.
 One example of her sensitive, accurate observational prose is a 1975 Turkish language novel under the title Gurbet Yavrum, which was translated to German in 1987, under the title The Flying Carpet.

 Three months after the 1980 Turkish military coup, Aysel Özakın left Turkey to attend the Berlin Literary Colloquium.

 Özakin considers herself a universalist writer, whose subject matter and protagonists are increasingly international.
 Through her work, she has striven to cast off any stereotypical labels that would typically have been placed on her as a female author who works in a multitude of languages, and with characters set within a variety of cultural backdrops.